gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Component metadata rule enhancements (i)

-Using a component metadata rule, some details of the metadata for a component can be modified based on custom build logic.
+Gradle 2.0 introduced 'component metadata rules', allowing certain aspects of dependency metadata to be modified based on custom build logic.
-This can be used to specify that components produced by a particular organisation have a custom 'status scheme', or that all components for a particular module should be considered 'changing'.
+For example, these rules can be used to specify that all components produced by a particular organisation have a custom 'status scheme', or that all components for a particular Ivy module with a custom 'status' attribute should be considered 'changing'.

-The interface for defining component metadata rules has been enhanced.
-It is now possible to define rules that apply to a particular module, as well as rules that apply to all components.
+In this release, the interface for defining component metadata rules has been enhanced.
+It is now possible to define rules that only apply to a particular module, as well as rules that apply to all components.

 - Use <a href="dsl/org.gradle.api.artifacts.dsl.ComponentMetadataHandler.html#org.gradle.api.artifacts.dsl.ComponentMetadataHandler:all(groovy.lang.Closure)">`components.all`</a>
   to define a rule that applies to all components.